-ARCH has invested in the Regional Equitable Development Initiative (REDI) Fund and encourages use of that resource for acquisition opportunities near transit.
-More information can be found at: https://www.enterprisecommunity.org/financing-and-development/community-loan-fund/redi-fund.
+In partnership with Enterprise Community Partners, ARCH has invested in the Regional Equitable Development Initiative (REDI) Fund and encourages use of that resource for acquisition opportunities near transit.
+More information can be found on the organization's website.

 The Washington State Housing Finance Commission's Land Acquisition Program (LAP) offers up to 8-year low-interest acquisition loans to experienced nonprofits.
-For information on the LAP program see: http://www.wshfc.org/mhcf/lap/index.htm.
+For information on the LAP program, click here.
+The Commission has also partnered with Microsoft to provide an Expanded Land Acquisition Program (ELAP) for projects located in East King County.
+More information can be found at the link above.

 King County offers low-interest loans up to five years through its Interim Loan Program, with priority for projects with at least 25% of the units for homeless households.
 Additionally, units must be affordable to households at or below 50 percent of area median income, with homeless units to be at or less than 30 percent of area median income.
-More information can be found at: https://www.kingcounty.gov/depts/community-human-services/housing/servces/housing-finance.aspx.
+More information can be found on King County's website.

 Enterprise Community Partners offers a range of financing products for affordable housing development.
-The Capital Magnets Fund is available in Washington State and provides flexible terms for pre-development, acquisition, construction/equity bridge and mini-perm loans up to 8 years.
-More information is available at: https://www.enterprisecommunity.org/financing-and-development/community-loan-fund/capital-magnet-fund
+The Capital Magnets Fund is available in Washington State and provides flexible terms for predevelopment, acquisition, construction/equity bridge and mini-perm loans up to 8 years.
+More information is available at ECP's website.